Here is an overview of the types of projects that go on at the studio...

 Repair projects include anything from small suncatchers to broken panels of glass where the basic structure of the panel is sound.
 It is usually necessary to bring panels and other items to the studio, though there are situations when the repairs can be done in place.

-Restoration is basically repair work, but these situations are where panels need to be re-worked in some way, whether because of "bowing" of the panel or extensive repairs that require separating the elements and then re-assembling them.
+Restoration is basically repair work, but more deteriorated situations where panels need to be re-worked in some way, whether because of "bowing" of the panel or extensive repairs that require separating the elements and then re-assembling them.

 The challenge is always to arrive at a design that addresses the purpose of the window and a style that works well for the client and the residence.
 As time becomes more precious, I find myself more drawn to research of what is possible with glass and pure applications.
-In other words, just making stuff for myself.
+In other words, just making stuff for myself that I later sell.

-Mosaics have always seemed like a companion art form to stained glass, whether because of their association with churches or because the first designer I worked with, Peter Van Rossum, was so accomplished at both.
+Mosaics have always been a companion art form to stained glass, whether because of their association with churches or because the first designer I worked with, Peter Van Rossum, was so accomplished at both.

-As I write this in the spring of 2022, I am going through my glass supply and pulling out glass that I have not used and don't expect to and will therefore have for sale.
-Most of what I have available now is opalescent glass.
+I have glass that I have not used and don't expect to and therefore have for sale.
+Most of it is opalescent—more or less "milky"—glass in a lot of colors

 You can email me if you wish to set up a time to see what is available.
 Prices are $7 per square foot for glass that is a square foot or larger.
-Smaller pieces are $4 per pound.
-I have read that a square foot of glass is about 1.67 pounds, so the lower square foot price makes up for the smaller pieces being perhaps less useful.
-I also have even smaller pieces that I sell at an additional discount.
+Smaller pieces are $2 per pound.
+I have read that a square foot of glass is about 1.5 pounds.

 While there is a lack of suppliers in Oregon, Rose's Glassworks and School in Tigard (no relation) offers classes and a well-rounded collection of glass and basic supplies.
-Bullseye Glass in Portland sells their own large production of glass along with kilns and some other supplies.
+Bullseye Glass in Portland sells their own large production of glass along with kilns and some tools.